mateuszwszola/blogging-platform/README.md

-# Full Stack Blogging Platform
+# Blogging Platform

-A full stack application to start and manage your blog
+A full stack application to start and manage a blog

 ## Author